PhotoPrism® Installation Packages

 As an alternative to our Docker images, you can use the packages available at dl.photoprism.app/pkg/linux/ to install PhotoPrism on compatible Linux distributions without building it from source.

-Also note that the minimum required glibc version is 2.35, so for example Ubuntu 22.04 and Debian Bookworm will work with these binaries, but older Linux distributions may not be compatible.
+Also note that the minimum required glibc version is 2.35, so for example Ubuntu 22.04 and Debian Bookworm will work, but older Linux distributions may not be compatible.

 Usage